Sp3ctro/Sp3ctro.github.io/_posts/2020-01-26-FRM-Reading-1.md

 Estimating Returns; VAR Method, Expected Shortfall & Coherent Risk Measures.

 # Estimating Returns
-Generally this is...$P/L_t = P_t + D_t - P_t-1$...and we will have to be mindful that interim payments (e.g. dividends) might not necessarily be reflected in the price of the security.
+Generally, this is...$P/L_t = P_t + D_t - P_t-1$...and we will have to be mindful that interim payments (e.g. dividends) might not necessarily be reflected in the price of the security.

 **Arithmetic Return Data:** We should use this when the interim payments are not reinvested.
-Generally you would not use this for long time periods, as one would assume reinvestment for such periods.
+We usually would not use this for long periods, as one would assume reinvestment for such periods.

 $r_t =  \frac{P_t + D_t - P_{t-1}}{P_{t-1}} = \frac{P_t + D_t}{P_{t-1}} - 1$

 **Geometric Return Data:** We should use this to account for interim payment reinvestment.
-Log normal returns are used to ensure that an asset's price can never be negative, so it can be used for 1) Long time periods or 2) instruments which cannot have a value less than zero.
+Lognormal returns are used to ensure that an asset's price can never be negative, so it can be used for 1) Long periods or 2) instruments which cannot have a value less than zero.

 $R_t =  ln*\frac{P_t + D_t}{P_{t-1}}$